-Black Pearl certainly serves as the finest form of validation for the sustainable agenda.
+Delivered by renowned shipyard Oceanco in 2018, Black Pearl certainly serves as the finest form of validation for the sustainable agenda.
 But has the superyacht inspired real change amongst other owners in the industry?

 ‘We are constantly getting calls from captains whose owners are interested in refitting their old sail boats or building new sailboats.
 They want to know if they can exchange their battery banks for our lightweight ESS, how it is integrated in and so on.’

 ‘But what is really exciting is bridging the gap between industries.
 We have heard from the likes of Greenpeace as well as freight ships, to see how the Dynarigs work and if they are feasible for them.’

 The significance of this, that Black Pearl can ‘give back’ to the commercial industry for which the Dynarig was first designed, holds meaning for our entire industry.
 The owner himself, Justin adds, is extremely invested in this goal.